 We are closely monitoring the situation and will evaluate and refine the precautionary measures as the situation evolves.
 Let’s stay vigilant and play our part in being socially responsible while practicing good personal hygiene.

 Should you have further enquiries, please call our dedicated hotline at:

 +65 6512 4275 (available Mon to Fri, 9am to 6pm)

 Health & Travel Advisories

 All staff and students are required to follow advisories issued by the academy.
-Students and staff are advised to defer all travel abroad.
 Overseas study trips have been cancelled or postponed, while student activities and CCAs are suspended till further notice.

 Ministry Advisories & FAQs

 Access to our campus buildings will be controlled.
 All students, staff and visitors are required to pass through designated temperature screening stations and are to check-in via TraceTogether.
 Those who do not pass the screening will be denied entry.